ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 In this section, we will focus on customization to the "downcast" pipeline of the editor, which transforms data from the model to the editing view and the output data.
 The following examples do not customize the model and do not process the (input) data — you can picture them as post–processors (filters) applied to the output only.

-If you want to learn how to load some extra content (element, attributes, classes) into the editor, check out the [next chapter](#enabling-custom-attributes-in-the-editor-input-upcast) of this guide.
+If you want to learn how to load some extra content (element, attributes, classes) into the editor, check out the [next chapter](#loading-custom-content-into-the-editor-upcast) of this guide.

 <info-box>
 	You can create separate converters for data and editing (downcast) pipelines.
 The former (`dataDowncast`) will customize the data in the editor output (e.g. when {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`}) and the later (`editingDowncast`) will only work for the content of the editor when editing.

-	If you do not want to complicate you conversion, you can just add a single (`downcast`) converter which will apply both to the data and the editing view.
-We did that in all examples to keep them simple but keep it mind you have options:
+	If you do not want to complicate your conversion, you can just add a single (`downcast`) converter which will apply both to the data and the editing view.
+We did that in all examples to keep them simple but keep in mind you have options:

 	```js
 	// Adds a conversion dispatcher for the editing downcast pipeline only.